troykinsella/ansible-go/README.md

 troykinsella.go
 ===============

-An ansible role for installing the go language from binary archive
+An ansible role for installing the go language from binary archive.

 Dependencies
 ------------